stvhay/online-quiz/README.md

-# VIV-Q Quiz
+# Online Quiz

 This is a browser Javascript template to administer and score an online user "quiz".

-Sample quizzes are provided for aphantasia and personality tests.
+Sample quizzes are provided for aphantasia (vviq) and personality (OCEAN) tests.

 The code supports multi-dimensional tests, with the ability to sum up scores across the dimensions and establish minimum and maximum criteria for each.